ncatlab/nlab-content/pages/2634.md

 ### Physical meaning and relation to unitary transformations

-The [[eigenvalue]]s of the Hamiltonian operator for a quantum system are exactly the energy eigenvalues of that system.
+The [[eigenvalue]]s of the Hamiltonian operator for a closed quantum system are exactly the energy eigenvalues of that system.
 Thus the Hamiltonian is interpreted as being an "energy" operator.
 Conservation of energy occurs when the Hamiltonian is time-independent.

-Transformations and evolutions in standard quantum mechanics are represented via [[unitary operator]]s where a time evolving unitary is related to the Hamiltonian via
+Transformations and evolutions in standard quantum mechanics are represented via [[unitary operator]]s where a time evolving unitary is related to the Hamiltonian $H$ via

-$U(0,t) = $exp$\left(-\frac{i}{\hbar}H t\right)$.
+$U(0,t) = $exp$\left(-\frac{i}{\hbar}H t\right),$

+provided the Hamiltonian is time-independent.

 [[!redirects Hamiltonian]]